 A Penny Stocks Value

-american dollar Does a Cheap US Dollar Make Penny Stocks Look Cheap?Not so long ago, hedge funds and traders made massive gains by going long commodity stocks and shorting the U.S. dollar.
+american dollar Does a Cheap US Dollar Make Penny Stocks Cheap?Not so long ago, hedge funds and traders made massive gains by going long commodity stocks and shorting the U.S. dollar.
 The trade became very crowded and finally reversed.
 However, at the tail end of that trade commodity stocks like Newmont Mining (NYSE:NEM) and Potash (NYSE:POT) trading near or at highs.
 Right now, the dollar is very weak and most commodity stocks are in the middle of a trading range.

 This condition of the dollar could provide trading opportunities.
 Not only in the large cap commodity based stocks, but with OTCBB mining penny stocks as well.
 Most gold bugs have the mentality that gold is the currency of last resort and site limited demand issues in their analysis.
 Their mentality often causes them never to take profits and lose hard earned gains.